Dear Christian Radio,

 But a remarkable thing happened.
 Slowly.

-Before the changes at radio, I had a large platform but no real purpose.
+Before the changes at radio, I had a large platform but no concrete purpose.
 After the changes at radio, as my platform gradually shrank, I gained purpose.
-I went from playing for a thousand people and having no idea why, to playing for fifty people with an urgent agenda and love for each of them.
+I went from playing for a thousand people each night and having no specific reason why, to playing for as few as fifty people with an urgent agenda and love for each of them.

 Maybe this is the answer: There was a level of dependency, community, faith, character, maturity and, most of all, humility I needed but couldn’t receive until what I wanted most was taken from me.

-Today, I’m grateful – for the quick success you gave me, the slow descent you played a part in, and everything along the way.
+Today, I’m grateful – for the quick success you gave me, the slow descent you played a part in, and everything God’s done in me and through me along the way.
 I’m a better man today because of it.
 But I’m also a man burdened by regrets.
 I want to be free.

 I’m sorry.
 I’m not angry at you anymore.
 And I never should have been.